dfelinto/blender-manual/manual/grease_pencil/properties/layers.rst

    This is useful to separate drawings parts for :doc:`compositing </compositing/introduction>`.

 Disable Masks in Render
-  If checked no masks on the layer are included in the view layer render.
+   If enabled no masks on the layer are included in the view layer render.

 Display
 =======